iRNA-COSI/APAeval/summary_workflows/quantification/README.md

 # APAeval Quantification

 *OpenEBench compatible Nextflow workflow for assessment of a bioinformatics tool's performance in **quantifying poly(A) site usage** from RNA-seq data*
 ___

 This README describes the APAeval **quantification** summary workflow.
-For a more general introduction to summary workflows see [the main summary workflow `README.md`][readme-swf]
+For a more general introduction to summary workflows see [the main summary workflow `README.md`][readme-swf].
+For the specification of metrics, in- and output file formats, see [the quantification benchmarks specification][q-spec].

 - [Description of steps](#description-of-steps)
   - [1.
 Validation](#1-validation)